-Princeton Theological Seminary welcomes Dr. Tamura Lomax to deliver The Dr. Martin Luther King, Jr. Lecture, February 25 at 5:00 p.m.
-Lomax's lecture is titled “We Don’t Need a Black Messiah: The Crisis of Civilization and Aspirational Black Patriarchy.”
+Princeton Theological Seminary welcomes Dr. Marc Lamont Hill to deliver The Dr. Martin Luther King, Jr. Lecture, March 1 at 7:00 p.m.
+Hill's lecture is titled “The Power of Protest: From Civil Rights to Black Lives Matter.”

 Given the mass protest movements that spawned from Breonna Taylor and George Floyd's killings last summer, where do we go from here in terms of working toward living in a society free of oppressive systems and forces that continue to kill and deprive resources of marginalized communities everywhere?